OpenDevicePartnership/patina/README.md

 1. Construction of a bare-metal "kernel" to dispatch from `DxeIpl`.
    1. Built in a basic build environment for no-std.
    2. Uses a basic output subsystem (likely legacy UART, but maybe VGA if it works in QEMU before GOP starts it).
-   3. Integratable into a UEFI build as a replacement for `DxeMain` with observable debug output.
+   3. Integrateable into a UEFI build as a replacement for `DxeMain` with observable debug output.
    4. No direct dependencies on PEI except PI abstracted structures.

 2. Integration of Rust component builds into UEFI build system - i.e. not building in two separate enlistments and